Rate-Distortion Theory in Coding for Machines and its Application: Rate-Distortion Theory for Machines

 \end{theorem} The constraint $h(\widehat{\mathbfcal{Y}})\subseteq \mathbfcal{I}_f(\mathbfcal{X})$ holds trivially for classification-like problems (such as object detection and semantic/object segmentation) since the output must be in the set of defined classes.
-In regression problems, where this condition does not trivially hold, the result above remains true if for any specific value of $y$, any approximation $\hat{y}$ whose task output is not in the image of $f$ (the task model) is sub-optimal in terms of distortion.
+In regression problems, where this condition does not trivially hold, the result above remains true if any approximation $\hat{y}$ whose task output is not in the image of $f$ (the task model) is sub-optimal in terms of distortion.
 For such cases we provide the following result.